grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/metricmessage.md

 ## tag

-The Metric Message exposes a single method, `tag`.
-It will match the given `matches` with the current metric's url and name tags.
-When a match is found it will use `name` to replace the existing url and name tag values.
+The `tag` method matches the given `matches` with the current metric's url and name tags.
+When a match is found, it will use `name` to replace the existing url and name tag values.

 Doing this will help group metrics with disparate url and name tags, which are in fact referencing the same resource, so that a correlation can be found over time and preventing high cardinality issues in the backend database that is storing the metrics.